By Phil Parrish on May 15th, 2018

 Not only can marketers micro-target their audio ads, but they can report on all programmatic metrics to better understand how the channel works within a larger programmatic media strategy.

-Digital Audio is just in its infancy, and the potential growth of this channel is truly endless.
+Digital audio is just in its infancy, and the potential growth of this channel is truly endless.
+This is a scalable channel as more users subscribe to audio platforms and streaming providers offer more inventory through programmatic technology.

 When considering the continued increase in user adoption of streaming audio platforms, and the fact that many users stay connected throughout the day, available ad inventory is likely to rise.